icerpc/icerpc-docs/content/icerpc-for-ice-users/slice/new-slice.md

 ```

 Slice2 also provides:

 - stream parameters
 - unsigned integer types such as uint32
 - variable-size integer types such as varint64
 - underlying types for enums
 - structs that can be augmented while maintaining on-the-wire compatibility

 However, Slice2 is not a superset of Slice1.
-The following constructs are only accepted in Slice1 mode:
+The following constructs are only accepted in Slice1 mode

 - classes, including AnyClass
 - exceptions

 ## New constructs

 The .slice syntax adds a few constructs that are available with both Slice1 and Slice2 but have no equivalent with the
 .ice syntax, namely:

 - anonymous sequences and dictionaries\
   You can now use `Sequence<string>` directly as a parameter or field type.
 - custom types\
   A custom type is a type that you encode and decode yourself in all language mappings.
 - typealias\
   A typealias is a new name for another type.

 [convert]:  converting-ice-into-slice